abelsj60/my-site/README.md

 This site was built around the idea of "theatrical Web design."

-This means that major creative elements rely on timed animation sequences to add drama to their entry, exit, and use.
+This means that major creative elements use timed animation sequences to add drama to their entry, exit, and use.

 As a result, the [App component state](https://github.com/abelsj60/jamesabels.net/blob/master/app/App.jsx#L295) is larger than expected so functionally unrelated sibling Components can track and participate in animation sequences.
 A future move to Redux or React Hooks might condense this code.